SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-isFullScreenCover.md

                 }
             }
             @Tab("iOS 18 and older") {
-                The sheet changes from a card to a full-screen cover, maintaining the old design's balance.
+                On iOS 18 and earlier, `isFullScreenCover(true)` transforms the sheet into a full-screen cover, maintaining a balanced design consistent with older iOS aesthetics.
+While lacking the leading alignment enforcement of newer versions, it still provides a distraction-free experience, ideal for critical alerts or onboarding flows where the background must be hidden.
                 @Row(numberOfColumns: 2) {
                     @Column(size: 1) {
                         @Image(source: "Documentation-Styling-SKSheetOptions-isFullScreenCover-False-iOS18", alt: "Card Layout (False)") {